bbauska/HTML5-webdev/html-basics.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>2.
 User Timing API</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-It allows us to accurately measure and report the performance of a section of JavaScript code.
+<p>It allows us to accurately measure and report the performance of a section of JavaScript
+code.
 It deals with two main concepts: mark and measure.
-The former represents an instant (timestamp), while the latter represents the time elapsed between two marks.
+The former represents an instant (timestamp), while the latter represents the time elapsed between two marks.</p>

 ```javascript
 performance.mark("startFoo");